lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 {% endraw %}
 {% endhighlight %}

 The big changes are the handleLogin, handleLogout and button components that we're defining.
-This are added using the `iconElementRight` prop to the `AppBar`.
+This is added using the `iconElementRight` prop to the `AppBar`.
 The state of the button is determined by the authentication state.

-If the user is logged in, you'll see `Log out` and visa versa.
+If the user is logged in, you'll see `Log out` and vice-versa.

 Now we can test it!